Cover letter for internal position example & Writing tips

 Use a personalized salutation

 As an internal candidate, you can find out the name of the person responsible for hiring.
-Address them by name (for example, Dear Martha Matthews) and avoid generic salutations like Dear Hiring Manager or To whom it may concern.
+Use the hiring manager's job title and name (for example, Dear Martha Matthews) as a salutation.
+It will lay the foundation for a strong cover letter and show you've done your homework.
+Avoid generic salutations like Dear Hiring Manager or To whom it may concern.
+To HR and business management, it can show the lack of interest or poor attention to detail.

-Mention your current position in the company and your enthusiasm to join a new position with a different department.
+In the first paragraph, mention your current position with the company and your enthusiasm to start a new position with a different department.
 Share your career goals that align with the requirements for your target internal position.
-Include 2-3 key qualifications or achievements that will instantly capture their attention.
+Include 2-3 key qualifications or achievements - they will instantly capture their attention and increase your chances of landing a new position.

 Demonstrate company knowledge